Gabapentin and Brain Damage: Side Effects and Benefits

 • Body temperature

-The ANS has two distinct branches, each with its own purpose:
+The ANS is essential in maintaining homeostasis and has two distinct branches, each with its purpose:

-If the brain damage was severe, the brain will flood the body with adrenaline and other hormones.
+If the brain damage is severe, the brain will flood the body with adrenaline and other hormones.
 And if this goes on too long, storming after brain injury will occur.

 Symptoms of Autonomic Dysfunction After Brain Damage